cbo-19/TRIALS/0x00-hello_world/README.md

 1-compiler runs a C file but does not link

 2-assembler assembles a Cfile and save it in an output file

+3-name compiles a C file and creates an executable file